How to Mix Purple Watercolor Paint

 - Warm red + cool blue

-To mix a vibrant purple, you get the best results from mixing a cool red and a warm blue.
-The cool red and cool blue also produce a pretty purple.
+To mix a vibrant purple, you get the best results from mixing cool colors.

-The other combinations contain more yellow, so the color becomes muddy.
+The warm red mixtures contain more yellow, so the color becomes muddy.
 (Remember red + blue + yellow = brown.)
+They do create beautiful colors for shadows, though!

 Depending on what you’re painting, you may prefer the brighter colors or the muddier versions, so it’s nice to know how to mix them all.

-The top two rows of swatches are made by varying the amounts of red or blues in each mixture.
+The top two rows of swatches are made by varying the amounts of red or blue in each mixture.
 As you can see, you can get a variety of colors.

 The bottom row was made using special mixes of my new Jean Haines Master artist set from Daniel Smith.
 This set was a splurge, but it contains so many pretty colors that granulate.
 I’m not a fan of purple, but the imperial purple is absolutely gorgeous!